JoeKarlsson/graphql-workshop/README.md

 1. Run `git fetch` then `git checkout step-2`
 1. Look through the code together
-1. Add support for showing the Instruments of a Sequencer (client and server-side!)
+1. Add support for showing the Todos with GraphQL

 ### Step 3 - Effective Mutations

 1. Run `git fetch` then `git checkout step-3`
 1. Look through the code together
-1. Add support for adding and deleting the Instruments to a Sequencer (client and server-side!)
+1. Add support for adding and deleting Todos with GraphQL.

 ### Step 4 - Hack Time